Back to blog

 EU-based Google Analytics alternatives

-Since the Austrian data protection authority (DPA) released its statement about the unlawfulness of using Google Analytics within the EU, more European DPAs have shared similar concerns.
-But what does this mean for your organization?
-If you’d like to know more about the GDPR compliance of Google Analytics and the pitfalls you may encounter, we encourage you to read this article
+Since the Austrian data protection authority (DPA) released its statement about the unlawfulness of using Google Analytics within the EU, more European DPAs – such as Norway, Italy, and Denmark – have issued similar opinions.

 Most Google Analytics alternatives provide an easy-to-use user interface.
-But do they provide a solution for small and large analytics projects alike?
 Some analytics vendors collect only non-personal data and concentrate on behavioral data.
 However, combining user-level data and anonymous data gives the insights you need for in-depth analysis.

 Let’s take a look at the table below.